Raymond James Stadium: USF games

 The three highest-attended South Florida Bulls home games at Raymond James Stadium are as follows:

 College Football Playoff

 In 2017, Raymond James Stadium hosted the College Football Playoff National Championship, where the Clemson Tigers defeated the Alabama Crimson Tide in a rematch of the 2016 championship.
 With an attendance of 74,512, it was the largest crowd for a football game in stadium history.
+In 2029, Raymond James Stadium will host its second College Football Playoff National Championship, replacing the original host AT&T Stadium in Arlington, Texas after a scheduling conflict force the move.

 Bowl games

 The three highest-attended college football bowl games that took place at Raymond James Stadium are as follows:

 Soccer

 The stadium was home to the former Tampa Bay Mutiny of Major League Soccer and continues to periodically host other soccer matches due to its accommodating field dimensions.

 On June 8, 2012, it hosted the United States men's national soccer team's opening qualifying match against Antigua and Barbuda for the 2014 FIFA World Cup, which the United States won 3–1.
 On October 11, 2018, the Colombia men's national soccer team played against the United States men's national soccer team and won 4–2 to set the current attendance record of 38,361 for a soccer match at this stadium.

 The stadium hosted a 2021 CONCACAF Champions League match between Toronto FC and Cruz Azul.

+Major League Soccer returned to the stadium on February 14, 2025, for a preseason game between Orlando City SC and Inter Miami CF, the two current MLS teams in Florida.
+The game ended in a 2–2 draw in front of 42,017 fans.